biocore/SitePainter/doc_source/tutorials/index.rst

 Create Animation
 -----------------

 Since there several principal coordinate vectors, the user may want to create an animation, where each category is mapped onto the hand for a short amount of time, then it iterates to the next category.
 This allows the user to view the mapping of each category without having to select and map each category onto the image.
-To generate an animation, the user should select the "Anim." tab in the right-menu.
+To generate an animation, the user should select the "Actions" tab in the right-menu.
 Once selected, we will leave the default timer as 5 seconds.

 .. image:: ../images/anim_select_time.png
     :align: center